-7. ADMINISTRATIVE REQUIREMENTS
+VII.
+ADMINISTRATIVE REQUIREMENTS

-A. Financial Management
+A. Financial

-1 Accounting Standards
+1. Accounting

-The Participant agrees to comply with all applicable regulations and requirements, including 24 CFR 84.20-28 Subpart C - Post Award Requirements and agrees to adhere to the accounting principles and procedures required therein, utilize adequate internal controls, and maintain necessary source documentation for all costs incurred.
+The Participant agrees to ensure all aspects of its financial management complies with all applicable HUD Integrity Bulletins on Financial Management, regulations and requirements, including 24 CFR 84.20-28 Subpart C - Post Award Requirements.
+Furthermore, Participant agrees its Accounting Standards will adhere to the accounting principles and procedures required therein, utilize adequate internal controls, and maintain necessary source documentation for all costs incurred.